TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-azurecostmanagement-awsconnectorissue.md

 * **Collection failed with Access Denied - CUR report definitions**<br>
 **Error code**: AccessDeniedReportDefinitions<br>
 This error means that Cost Management is unable to see the Cost and Usage report definitions.
 This permission is used to validate that the CUR is defined as expected by Azure Cost Management.
-See [Create a Cost and Usage report in AWS](https://docs.microsoft.com/azure/cost-management-billing/costs/aws-integration-set-up-configure#create-a-cost-and-usage-report-in-aws)
+See [Create a Cost and Usage report in AWS](https://docs.microsoft.com/azure/cost-management-billing/costs/aws-integration-set-up-configure#create-a-cost-and-usage-report-in-aws).

 * **Collection failed with Access Denied - List reports**<br>
 **Error code**: AccessDeniedListReports<br>
 This error means that Cost Management is unable to list the object in the S3 bucket where the CUR is located.
 AWS IAM policy requires a permission on the bucket and on the objects in the bucket.
-See [Create a role and policy in AWS](https://docs.microsoft.com/azure/cost-management-billing/costs/aws-integration-set-up-configure#create-a-role-and-policy-in-aws)
+See [Create a role and policy in AWS](https://docs.microsoft.com/azure/cost-management-billing/costs/aws-integration-set-up-configure#create-a-role-and-policy-in-aws).

 * **Collection failed with Access Denied - Download report**<br>
 **Error code**: AccessDeniedDownloadReport
 This error means that Cost Management is unable to access and download the CUR files stored in the Amazon S3 bucket.
-Make sure that the AWS JSON policy attached to the role resembles the example shown at the bottom of the [Create a role and policy in AWS](https://docs.microsoft.com/azure/cost-management-billing/costs/aws-integration-set-up-configure#create-a-role-and-policy-in-aws) section
+Make sure that the AWS JSON policy attached to the role resembles the example shown at the bottom of the [Create a role and policy in AWS](https://docs.microsoft.com/azure/cost-management-billing/costs/aws-integration-set-up-configure#create-a-role-and-policy-in-aws) section.

 * **Collection failed since we did not find the Cost and Usage Report**<br>
 **Error code**: FailedToFindReport<br>
 This error means that Cost Management can't find the Cost and Usage report that was defined in the connector.
-Make sure it isn't deleted and that the AWS JSON policy attached to the role resembles the example shown at the bottom of the [Create a role and policy in AWS](https://docs.microsoft.com/azure/cost-management-billing/costs/aws-integration-set-up-configure#create-a-role-and-policy-in-aws) section
+Make sure it isn't deleted and that the AWS JSON policy attached to the role resembles the example shown at the bottom of the [Create a role and policy in AWS](https://docs.microsoft.com/azure/cost-management-billing/costs/aws-integration-set-up-configure#create-a-role-and-policy-in-aws) section.

 * **Unable to create or verify connector due to Cost and Usage Report definitions mismatch**<br>
 **Error code**: ReportIsNotValid<br>
-This error relates to the definition of AWS Cost and Usage Report, we require specific settings for this report, see the requirements in [Create a Cost and Usage report in AWS](https://docs.microsoft.com/azure/cost-management-billing/costs/aws-integration-set-up-configure#create-a-cost-and-usage-report-in-aws)
+This error relates to the definition of AWS Cost and Usage Report, we require specific settings for this report, see the requirements in [Create a Cost and Usage report in AWS](https://docs.microsoft.com/azure/cost-management-billing/costs/aws-integration-set-up-configure#create-a-cost-and-usage-report-in-aws).

-## **Recommended documents**
+## **Recommended Documents**

 * [Troubleshooting AWS integration](https://docs.microsoft.com/azure/cost-management/aws-integration-manage#troubleshooting-aws-integration)<br>
 * [Setup and configure AWS integration](https://docs.microsoft.com/azure/cost-management-billing/costs/aws-integration-set-up-configure)<br>